"Rachlin is the real thing, a virtuoso with heart and a champion's bearing."

 "Julian feels the music from the depth of his heart."

-Rachlin’s renowned music festivals reflect his joie de vivre and passion for bringing great artists and international audiences together in a celebration of music and art.
-He frequently collaborates with longtime musical partners, Martha Argerich, Evgeny Kissin, Denis Matsuev, Janine Jansen, Vilde Frang and Mischa Maisky.
-His untiring work and dedication for his "Julian Rachlin & Friends" festival in Dubrovnik, Croatia that ran for over a decade, has been recognized worldwide, and Mr. Rachlin has recently been appointed the 2021 Artistic Director of the Herbstgold-Festival at the legendary Esterházy Palace in Eisenstadt, Austria.
+Rachlin’s celebrated music festivals reflect his joie de vivre and passion for bringing audiences together in a celebration of music and art.
+He frequently collaborates with longtime musical partners Martha Argerich, Evgeny Kissin, Janine Jansen, and Vilde Frang.
+His work and dedication to Julian Rachlin & Friends, a festival in Dubrovnik, Croatia that ran for over a decade, received worldwide recognition.
+Rachlin has also been appointed artistic director of the Herbstgold Festival at the legendary Esterházy Palace in Eisenstadt, Austria, since 2021.

-Mr. Rachlin is the recipient of numerous awards recognizing his work in the field of classical music, including as an Accademia Musicale Chigiana Siena Prize laureate, World Economic Forum “Young Global Leader", and a UNICEF Goodwill Ambassador for the United Nations Children’s Fund.
-In 2013, Mr. Rachlin performed alongside Zubin Mehta and the Bavarian State Orchestra at the historic “Peace for Kashmir” concert at the Mugal-era Shalimar Gardens in Srinagar, Kashmir, the first ever performance by a Western orchestra in that region.
+Mr. Rachlin is the recipient of numerous awards recognizing his work in the field of classical music, including the Accademia Musicale Siena Prize laureate, Economic Forum Young Global Leader, and UNICEF Goodwill Ambassador for the United Nations Children’s Fund.
+In 2013, Rachlin performed alongside Zubin Mehta and the Bavarian State Orchestra at the historic Peace for Kashmir concert at the Mugal-era Shalimar Gardens in Srinagar, Kashmir, the first-ever performance by a Western orchestra in that region.

-Mr. Rachlin plays the 1704 “ex Liebig”Stradivari and a 1785 Lorenzo Storioni viola, on loan to him courtesy of the Dkfm.
+Rachlin plays the 1704 “ex Liebig”Stradivari and a 1785 Lorenzo Storioni viola, on loan to him courtesy of the Dkfm.
 Angelika Prokopp Privatstiftung.
 His strings are kindly sponsored by Thomastik-Infeld.
 Mr. Rachlin’s critically acclaimed recordings can be heard on Deutsche Grammophon, Sony Classical, and Warner Classics.●